The human eye as a proxy for the future of networking

 An intelligent I/O Processing Unit based SmartNIC can detect such anomalies on the spot and take immediate mitigation measures such as blocking or diverting a data flow instead of sending it via the network to a centralised compute resource for analysis.

-Today’s “hyperscale” data centres – the sort of system powering Internet giants like Amazon Web Services, Facebook, Microsoft and Alibaba – contain hundreds of thousands of powerful servers connected by thousands of miles of network cable.
+Today's “hyperscale” data centers – the sort of system powering Internet giants like Amazon Web Services, Facebook, Microsoft and Alibaba – contain hundreds of thousands of powerful servers connected by thousands of miles of network cable.

 The question is: how best to integrate a vast and complex set of parts into one highly functional and efficient whole?